 Machines and construction workers are busily digging and building in the south of Frankfurt Airport to create the new terminal, which is scheduled to open in 2023.
-But how will passengers get from there to Terminals 1 and 2 and back?
+But how will passengers, visitors and employees get from there to Terminals 1 and 2 and back?
 After all, two runways separate it from the rest of the airport.
 Wolfgang Holzhausen and other planners have been racking their brains for years to solve this puzzle.
 “I started developing ideas for the infrastructure at the airport back when I was still an engineering student at Darmstadt Technical University, and since going to work for Fraport I’ve been fleshing out a solution that I originally presented in a term paper,” says the transportation expert.

 Now he is responsible for planning and implementing a new people mover system that will let passengers transfer smoothly and quickly between Terminal 3 and the two existing terminals as well as the regional and long-distance train stations.